Kazakh Khanate: Haqnazar Khan (1537–1580)

 Haqnazar Khan began to liberate the occupied Kazakh lands.
 He returned the northern regions of Sary-Arka to the Kazakh Khanate.
-Having begun a campaign against the Nogai Horde, Haqnazar reconquered Saraishyk from the Nogai Horde and the surrounding Kazakh territories as well.
-In the fight against the Khivans, the Kazakhs conquered the Mangyshlak peninsula and successfully repelled the Oirats.
-Haqnazar began a campaign against Moghulistan with the aim of finally incorporating Zhetysu into the Kazakh Khanate.
-The campaign ended successfully and resulted in defeat for Moghulistan.
-However, in the north, there was a threat from the Khanate of Sibir, led by Khan Kuchum.
+Having begun a campaign against the Nogai Horde, Haqnazar reconquered Sarai-Jk from the Nogai Horde and the surrounding Kazakh territories as well.
+In the fight against the Khivans, the Kazakhs conquered the Mangyshlak peninsula but were defeated by the Oirats and the Moghuls in the 1560's when Haqnazar attempted to capture Jeitsu.

 In 1568, the Kazakhs successfully defeated the Nogai Horde at the Emba River and reached Astrakhan, but were repelled by Russian forces.